 Only about one third of people with trichomoniasis, also known as “trich,” have any symptoms, and women are much more likely than men to develop symptoms.
 It is usually diagnosed when women seek treatment for changes in vaginal discharge or pain with urination or sex.Get Tested Now

 What is Trichomoniasis?

-Trichomoniasis symptoms are caused by the single-celled protozoan organism Trichomonas vaginalis.
-This parasite is one of the most common STDs in the United States, with millions of people infected at any given time.
+Trichomoniasis is a sexually transmitted disease (STD) caused by a microscopic parasite called Trichomonas vaginalis.
+It is the most common non-viral STD in the United States, with millions of people infected at any given time.

 How is Trichomoniasis Prevented?

 The trichomoniasis parasite is carried in sexual fluids.
 It is usually spread through heterosexual intercourse, although any genital-to-genital contact can spread the disease.
 Although less likely, it is possible to spread trichomoniasis through touching the genitals of an infected person and sharing sex toys.
 While the parasite can easily infect the penis and vagina, it is uncommon for it to be spread to the mouth or anus.

 Because people carrying trichomoniasis often have no symptoms, the disease can spread without either partner being aware.

 The best way to avoid infection is through a variety of safer sex practices.
 Condoms dental dams, reducing your number of partners, being in a mutually monogamous relationship, and even abstinence are all ways of decreasing your risk of exposure.

 Trichomoniasis cannot be passed through casual contact or saliva.